 - 1. Identification: Pygmy goats are required to have an ear tattoo that is specific to the goat.
 This may include the letter for the year it was born and then 1 or more numbers.
 If you do not wish to tattoo you may use a county ear tag for identification. - 2.
 Microchips are an optional form of ID.
 They may be used instead of a tattoo or tag.
 Microchips are a desirable form of ID for breeding does because the tattoo ink fades and tags can be ripped out.
 Microchips are available from the superintended and the reader for the provided chips will be available during check in.
 You may also get a microchip from your veterinarian but please make sure the chip is compatible with the projects reader or provide your own reader for the fair. - 3.
 No horns are allowed.
 Scurs more than 3 inches will not be allowed to show.
 Scurs are defined as partial horn growth. - 4.
 Wethers: Classes will be divided into age groups.
 There will be a class offered for wethers born before January 1st of the current year.
 Wethers under a year old must have all milk teeth in place. - 5.
-Group Classes: Get of Sire- consists of three does, any age, produced from the same sire.
-Produce of Damtwo does, any age, produced from one dam.
-Mother/Daughter- two does, any age, as long as one is the mother and one is the daughter.
-Best Three Females- three does exhibited by the same family. - 6.
-The number of pens will be limited by the number of goats a family brings. - 7.
-1 to 4 senior goats = 1 pen. - 8.
-5 to 9 senior goats = 2 pens. - 9.
-10 to 14 senior goats = 3 pens. - 10.
-1 to 5 junior goats = 1 pen.
+Group Classes: Mother/Daughter- two does, any age, as long as one is the mother and one is the daughter.
+Best Three Females- three does exhibited by the same family.